 Summary of technical and operational studies and relevant ITU-R Recommendations

-[The studies undertaken in support of this agenda item addressed sharing with three existing services in this band; aeronautical radionavigation service (ARNS) (airborne landing system (ALS)), radio astronomy service (RAS), aeronautical radionavigation service (airborne weather radar), and the fixed satellite service (FSS).
-The details of these studies are contained in DN Report ITU-R M.[RLS15.4-15.7GHz] – “Compatibility analysis and results for radiolocation systems planned to operate in the 15.4 to 17.3 GHz band and aircraft landing system operating in the 15.4-15.7 GHz band as well as the radio astronomy service operating in the adjacent band 15.35-15.40 GHz”.
+The studies undertaken in support of this agenda item addressed sharing with three existing services in or in adjacent to this band; aeronautical radionavigation service (ARNS) (airborne landing system (ALS) and airborne weather radar), radio astronomy service (RAS), aeronautical radionavigation service (airborne weather radar), and the fixed satellite service (FSS).
+The details of these studies are contained in DN Report ITU-R M. 2170 – “Compatibility analysis and results for radiolocation systems planned to operate in the 15.4 to 17.3 GHz band and aircraft landing system operating in the 15.4-15.7 GHz band as well as the radio astronomy service operating in the adjacent band 15.35-15.40 GHz, FSS and aeronautical radionavigation systems”.
+Report ITU-R M.2170 employed the following Recommendations ITU-R P.528, ITU R RA.769, ITU-R S.1328, ITU-R S.1340, ITU-R S.1341, and ITU-R M.1730”.

 Recommendation ITU-R M.1730-1 contains technical characteristics and protection criteria for radiolocation radars in the band 15.7-17.3 GHz only, as the band 15.7-17.3 GHz is already allocated to the radiolocation service on a primary basis.
 Working Party 5B revised this Recommendation to include the characteristics of the systems relevant to this agenda item; it is System 6 in the draft revised Recommendation ITU-R M.1730-1 – “Characteristics of and protection criteria for the radiolocation service in the frequency band 15.4-17.3 GHz”.
 A system-6 radar antenna is typically nose-mounted on the aircraft.
 A typical operational height value of 8 500 meters was used in the study.
+The studies were performed with 100% duty cycle.
+However, it should be noted that System-6 maximum duty cycle does not exceed 20%.
+Using the maximum duty cycle of 20% would result in lower interference level and reduced separation distances that would favor, even more, the allocation of the frequency band 14.4-15.7 GHz to radiolocation.

-For the ALSanalysisthe studies used worst case main lobe to main lobe antenna coupling.
+ARNS ALS Analysis.
+Report ITU-R M.2170 details the compatibility analysis for the non-ICAO and the radiolocation system (System 6).
+This analysis used worst case main lobe to main lobe antenna coupling.
 Figures 6 (a) and (c) from Recommendation ITU-R P.528, “Propagation curves for aeronautical mobile and Radionavigation services using the VHF, UHF, and SHF bands”; were used to derive the transmission loss.
 Also worst case half power ALS transmitter values were used.
-The characteristics of the ALS system used in this analysis are found in Table 2 of DN Report ITU-R M.[RLS15.4-15.7GHz.]. – “Compatibility analysis and results for radiolocation systems planned to operate in the 15.4 to 17.3 GHz band and aircraft landing system operating in the 15.4-15.7 GHz band as well as the radio astronomy service operating in the adjacent band 15.35-15.40 GHz”..
+The characteristics of the ALS system used in this analysis are found in Table 2 of Report ITU-R M.2170

+RAS Analysis.
 The radio astronomy service (RAS) allocation has primary status in the band 15.35-15.4 GHz with provisions RR Nos.
-5.340 and 5.511A pertaining to this band. § 4.1 of DN Report ITU-R M.[RLS15.4-15.7GHz] – “Compatibility analysis and results for radiolocation systems planned to operate in the 15.4 to 17.3 GHz band and aircraft landing system operating in the 15.4-15.7 GHz band as well as the radio astronomy service operating in the adjacent band 15.35-15.40 GHz” details the 4 radio astronomy systems that may use this band.
+5.340 and 5.511A pertaining to this band. § 4.1 of Report ITU-R M.2170 details the 4 radio astronomy systems that may use this band.
 The criteria given in Recommendation ITU-R RA.769-2, “Protection criteria used for radio astronomical measurements” were used in this analysis.
 For the RAS analysis a worst case analysis scenario assuming that the RAS does not use any filtering to limit and shape the received signal in the allocated band and system-6 main lobe to ALS RAS sidelobe coupling was used.